craigulliott/dsl_compose/README.md

 Type checking is enabled for this project.
 You can find the corresponding `rbs` files in the sig folder.

+Install types for the packages used in development (such as `rspec`) by running

+    $ rbs collection install

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/craigulliott/dsl_compose.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/craigulliott/dsl_compose/blob/master/CODE_OF_CONDUCT.md).